delta-incubator/deltatorch/README.md

 ## Concept

 `torchdelta` allows users to directly use  `DeltaLake` tables as a data source for training using PyTorch.
-Using  `torchdelta` users can create a PyTorch  `DataLoader` and use it to load the training data.
+Using  `torchdelta`, users can create a PyTorch  `DataLoader` to load the training data.
 We support distributed training using PyTorch DDP as well.

 ## Requirements